An Ultimate Guide to Blockchain Digital Wallets

 Crypto wallets can be broken down into three categories- software, hardware, and paper.
 Software wallets can be for desktops or mobiles.
 A suitable software crypto wallet is essentially an application or software program that can be downloaded via web browsers.
 Hardware wallets can be purchased from computer accessory stores.
 Paper wallets can be printed out or written out on a piece of paper.
 They contain the public key of your wallet in QR form.
 This code can be printed out on paper, plastic or any other durable material and sealed for safekeeping.

-Here is a complete breakdown of all Cryptocurrency wallet types –
+Here is a complete breakdown of all the types of cryptocurrency wallets –

 These are software programs that can be downloaded to a laptop or PC.
 These wallets work even when not connected to the net.
 Different types are available for different Operating Systems.
 Armory, Multibit, and mSigna are some recommended desktop wallets.